 Why Deus ex Machina?
 What is it about the spirit or deity in the machine (the motorcycle) that you’re so passionate about?

 Dare: Deus ex Machina has two meanings.
-One is a literary term that comes from Greek theatre: they had these free-form plots and if the plots were breaking down and not working well, they had a mechanical device that allowed them to lower a god onto the stage who would change everything.
+One is a literary term that comes from Greek theatre: they had these free-form plots and if the plots were breaking down and not working well, website like this they had a mechanical device that allowed them to lower a god onto the stage who would change everything.
 It was a convoluted way to fix a plot.
 But I like the name because it literally means “god is from the machine” or “god is in the machine.”
 So the second meaning is the reverence or respect we have for the machine.

 It’s the most pretentious name for a bike shop ever, but it challenges people to work out how to say it.
 My theory is that it is better they are talking about it than not.
 It’s a great name: it means god, it has ‘sex machine’ in it, and it has all these implications.

 Let’s talk about sex machines.
 What was the first motorcycle that you fell in love with?